FlossWare/pbc/README.md

 How did we arrive at the name `Po' Boy Cloud`?
 Similar to offerings in some grocery stores where one can purchase a [po' boy sub](https://www.delightedcooking.com/what-is-a-poboy-sandwich.htm), this project aims for a similar every man's cloud.

 ## Concepts
-We utilize keyless [ssh](https://en.wikipedia.org/wiki/Secure_Shell) to interact with hosts.
+We prefer keyless [ssh](https://en.wikipedia.org/wiki/Secure_Shell) to interact with hosts.

 ### Volumes
-Volumes represent locations where VMs are defined and/or "disks" can be added to running VMs.
+Volumes represent locations where VMs are defined and/or `disks` can be added to running VMs.
 The only requirement is those locations be accessible via NFS.
 Please note, volumes may also exist on Compute Nodes.

 Configuration is `${HOME}/.flossware/pbc/volume`